Print

 • 1 teaspoon garlic powder

-• About 2 tablespoons neutral cooking oil, like avocado, refined coconut, or organic canola
+• About 2 tablespoons neutral cooking oil, like avocado or refined coconut

 • 10 ounces cherry tomatoes, halved

-• 2 large roasted red peppers from a jar, drained well and sliced
+• 2 large roasted red peppers from a jar, drained well and thinly sliced

 For the Dressing: